Concurrent Enrollment and CTE Information

 Concurrent Enrollment is a program for high school students to attend college classes on a college campus and receive high school credit AND college credit at the same time.

-For information about how to sign up, including what is in the Concurrent Enrollment Program Agreement Form, please see Kathryn or Kat.
+For information about how to sign up, including what is in the Concurrent Enrollment Program Agreement Form, please see Kathryn, Kat, or Jen.

 Deadlines apply to this program and requirements must be met for the course tuition to be covered by the district.